 Injection attacks are number one on the OWASP Top 10 vulnerabilities and sixth on the Common Weakness Enumeration list.
 Unsurprisingly, such vulnerabilities are highly prevalent, especially in legacy applications that weren’t built with code security best practices.

 Code injection flaws are one of the most common exploits in malware attacks, as they can be used to access protected data, gain unauthorized access, or escalate privileges.
-The impacts and severity of the attacks require security teams to ensure adequate user input validation to avoid the injection of malicious code.
-Along with following the best practices to avoid such vulnerabilities, it is also recommended to leverage SCA tools that help with comprehensive scanning and identifying vulnerabilities in real-time.
+The impacts and severity of the attacks require security teams to ensure adequate user input validation to avoid malicious code injection.

 Try Crashtest Security today to discover how it integrates into your development stack for efficient, automated vulnerability scanning.